pretzelhammer/drawduel/readme.md

 [TypeScript](https://www.typescriptlang.org/).
 Contains all code that can or needs to run on both the frontend and backend like: game logic, general utilities, etc.

+### state organization

+State logic is spread across three key files: `gameState.ts`, `clientContext.ts`, and `serverContext.ts`.
+If you'd like to see a reference PR that touches all three of these files to implement a new feature in the game (changing player name) you can [see that here](https://github.com/pretzelhammer/drawduel/pull/3).

+#### src/agnostic/gameState.ts

+This file contains definitions of the game state and of game events that can advance the game state.

+#### src/frontend/clientContext.ts

+This file contains the definition of the client context.
+The main two parts of the client context are the game state and the client state.
+The game state represents the state of the game, and should stay in sync with the server at all times.
+The client state represents state specific to this client, and that the server doesn't need to know about or shouldn't know about.

+#### src/backend/serverContext.ts

+This file contains the definition of the the server context.
+Inside the server context is a map of game ids to server game contexts, since the server can handle multiple concurrent games.
+Inside each server game context is the game state and server state.
+The game state represents the state of the game, and should be synced with all clients at all times.
+The server state represents state specific to this game for all clients, but is information that the clients don't need to know about or shouldn't know about.

 ### code style conventions

 All imports should use an absolute url: